alexhsamuel/ora/docs/calendars.rst

 Use `get_calendar_dir()` and `set_calendar_dir()` to retrieve and set global calendar directory.
-The initial calendar directory is provided with Ora but can be set with the `ORA_CALENDARS` environemnt variable.
+The initial calendar directory is provided with Ora but can be set with the `ORA_CALENDARS` environment variable.

 Making calendars
 ----------------